Stretch Mark Treatment Options

 How can I get rid of white stretch marks?

 Stretch marks physically can be improved with Fraxel laser and with the eMatrix system which uses radio frequency (better for darker skins).
+Again, it is impossible to totally get rid of a scar, but improvements can be attained.

 How much improvement can I expect from Fraxel or eMatrix?